xinyouu/V-CAST/README.md

 | LLaVA-OneVision / LLaVA-Video | 🚧 Planned | -                                               |
 | Qwen2.5-Omni / Qwen3-Omni     | 🚧 Planned | -                                               |

 Our evaluation pipeline is built on top of [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval), a unified toolkit for multimodal evaluation across text, image, video, and audio tasks.
 The current public release focuses on the **Qwen3-VL** evaluation path with **V-CAST** enabled by default, while additional model-family integrations will be released in follow-up updates.
+Some comparison baselines are also available in the open-source [VidCom2](https://github.com/xuyang-liu16/VidCom2) repository.

 ### Quick Start